 Facebook: If your audience hangs out on Facebook, then it’s an excellent place for you to share your podcast player.
 You can share the entire show, or just sections of it, complete episodes, or even teasers.

 If this is your first time creating a podcast, you may be wondering exactly how podcasts make money.

-Below, we take a look at a few different ways to monetize your podcast.
+Below, we look at a few different ways to monetize your podcast.

-Each of them has been time-tested and proven to be effective for bringing in a steady stream of income.
+Each of them has been time-tested and proven to effectively bring in a steady stream of income.

 1. Start a Complimentary Blog

 One of the best ways to monetize your podcast is to start a blog where visitors can come to find out more about your podcast, brand, products, and services.

 Granted, you’ll need a podcast transcription service to help make it so that your videos are available in text, but you can create a lot of written content this way.

 You can then use various website monetization strategies to turn that traffic into dollars.

 Audible.com, Website Magazine, Airbnb, and other companies offer commissions for any new customers you refer to them.